jsdealy/latin/miscellae/guideToLatinConversation.md

 To stain one’s book with
 ink.

-To write what he dic-
+To write what he dictates.
-tates.

 Lend me that book.